dgerabagi/aiascent-dev/src/Artifacts/A55 - V2V Academy - Glossary of Terms.md

 ### **T**

+*   **Technical Debt:** The implied future cost of rework caused by choosing an easy (limited) solution now instead of using a better approach that would take longer.
+Over time, this "debt" accumulates "interest," making future changes more difficult and costly.
 *   **Test-and-Revert Workflow:** A core practice of the Virtuoso's Loop where a developer creates a safe restore point (Baseline), applies AI-generated code, tests it, and then either keeps the changes or instantly discards them (Revert) if they are faulty.
 This enables rapid, low-risk experimentation.
 *   **Test-Driven Development (TDD):** A software development methodology where developers write a failing test *before* they write the functional code to make that test pass.
 This "test-first" approach follows a simple "Red-Green-Refactor" cycle and helps ensure code quality, correctness, and maintainability from the start.
 *   **Token:** The basic unit of text that an LLM processes.
 A token can be a word, part of a word, or a punctuation mark.
 The number of tokens in a prompt is a key metric for cost and performance.